mluu921/personal_website/content/project/proj_nicu_feeding_calc.md

 date = "2016-04-27"

 # Project title.
-title = "CHLA/USC Division of Neonatology Enteral Feeding Calculator "
+title = "CHLA/USC Division of Neonatology Enteral Feeding Calculator"

 # Project summary to display on homepage.
 summary = "A web based online interactive enteral feeding calculator built on top of the R Shiny framework."